 Communication gaps get in the way when Facilities leaders try to explain capital renewal needs to senior leaders on campus.
 Part of the problem is that renewal needs are often hidden behind walls, on roofs, or underground.
 To address this, Facilities leaders must make the problem real by using visual aids that illustrate renewal needs in a tangible way.

 The University of Maryland, College Park (UMD) developed an effective two-pronged communication strategy to illustrate capital renewal needs to senior leaders and the broader campus community.
-First, the Facilities department developed two reports, previewed below, that showcase the university’s deferred maintenance backlog.
+First, the Facilities department developed two reports that showcase the university’s deferred maintenance backlog.

 The first publication, Invisible Crisis, focuses on issues behind walls and below ground, invisible to the naked eye.
 The second publication, Restore the Core, emphasizes the need for maintenance work around the historic heart of campus.
 These text-light reports illustrate the problem by focusing on photos and graphics that truly illustrate capital renewal needs.
 UMD’s executive director credits these reports for starting broader renewal conversations on campus.